Working Papers

 My research requires building novel datasets that link human behavior to the surrounding environment.
 I combine nontraditional behavioral data, such as credit card transactions, mobility records, and time-use surveys, with high-resolution environmental measures (e.g., remotely sensed GIS data).
 By building these large datasets, I can estimate how environmental conditions causally affect welfare and economic activity, reveal who gains and who loses from those effects, and integrate those insights into systems of economic measurement and policy.
 Additionally, this data-intensive approach enables my work to carefully examine how environmental benefits can vary across demographics, geographic space, and time.

-In my job market paper, Revenue Under Heat: The Value of Urban Green Space, I show that urban green space not only buffers consumers from extreme heat but also sustains local business revenue.
+In my job market paper, “The Value of Nature-Based Adaptation: Evidence that Tree Cover Protects Urban Revenue from Heat,” I find that urban green space sustains local business revenue during extreme heat events.
 I combine daily credit card transaction data from over 15,000 storefronts in the 49 largest U.S. metropolitan areas with high-resolution temperature and tree canopy measures.
 Leveraging within-store variation in daily maximum temperatures, I find that revenue drops by 9 percent on extremely hot days (above 99.5 °F).
 Using spatial variation in green space across businesses that are a part of the same brand in the same city, I find that moving from no tree canopy to high tree canopy cover (zero to 10 percent coverage) fully offsets the revenue loss from a 99.5 °F day and halves the loss from a 104 °F day.
+This paper outlines my broader research approach, which involves observing people’s revealed preferences for nature, examining how these preferences influence private returns, and identifying situations where businesses have a private incentive to finance investments in green infrastructure.

-In a working paper, Measuring the Value of Outdoor Recreation for National Environmental-Economic Statistics (with Eli P. Fenichel and Jorge Forero Fajardo), I show how current BEA accounting boundaries obscure the value of recreation.
+In a working paper, “Measuring the Value of Outdoor Recreation for National Environmental-Economic Statistics” (with Eli P. Fenichel and Jorge Forero Fajardo), I show how current BEA accounting boundaries obscure the value of recreation.
 Using coastal recreation data, we partition expenditures between the System of National Accounts and household production accounting boundaries.
 We find that market spending (e.g., gas, equipment, lodging) represents only one-third of total travel costs, with the majority being individuals’ travel time.
-As a result, local recreation (which makes up 77 percent of recreation trips) barely appears in the Outdoor Recreation Satellite Account because it only accounts for market expenditure and ignores travel time.
+As a result, local recreation (which accounts for 77 percent of recreation trips) is barely represented in the Outdoor Recreation Satellite Account, as it only considers market expenditure and overlooks travel time.
 The Household Production Satellite Account does include travel time when estimating the value of different services people produce for themselves, but it does not include outdoor recreation.
 If the travel time for all recreation trips were included in the Household Production Satellite Account, the value of household production in the U.S. would rise by 4 to 5 percent (equivalent to increasing GDP by 0.6 to 0.7 percent).
 This work exemplifies my approach to environmental-economic measurement: using revealed-preference methods to make nature’s contribution to welfare visible, measurable, and ultimately incorporated into official statistics.

-In another paper, The National Value of Local Outdoor Recreation over the Past 20 Years, I provide the first long-run, nationally representative estimates of willingness to pay for local recreation in the U.S. I find that the average value per trip remains stable at roughly $15–$18 (2023 USD), with temporary increases around the Great Recession and the COVID-19 pandemic.
+In another paper, “The National Value of Local Outdoor Recreation over the Past 20 Years,” I provide the first long-run, nationally representative estimates of willingness to pay for local recreation in the U.S. I find that the average value per trip remains stable at roughly $15–$18 (2023 USD), with temporary increases around the Great Recession and the COVID-19 pandemic.
 Scaling by trips and population, the national annual value rises by about $100 billion over two decades, totaling $216–$241 billion in 2022, far exceeding typical municipal park investments.
 In contrast to these aggregate values, the distributional results depend on how travel time is priced.
 Using a replacement wage, rather than an opportunity cost based on income, compresses the richest-to-poorest quintile ratio in per-trip value from about 10:1 to 1.5:1.
 This approach yields a scalable, repeatable measure of recreation benefits that aligns non-market valuation with national accounting principles, advancing efforts to integrate ecosystem services into official measures of economic welfare.

 Together, these projects will advance my research agenda: developing environmental-economic statistics that reveal the hidden value of nature, inform equitable policy design, and support investment in natural infrastructure.